-Salasar Balaji temple is a religious place for the devotees of Lord Hanuman.
+Salasar Balaji Mandir is a religious place for the devotees of Lord Hanuman.
 It is located in the Churu district of Rajasthan.
 Salasar Balaji Dham is visited by innumerable Indian devotees throughout the year.

 Every year big fairs are organized on Chaitra Purnima and Ashwin Purnima.
 At this time six to seven lakh people gather here to see Balaji.
 It is the only Balaji temple in India that has Balaji’s beard and mustache.

 It is said that the Salasar Balaji temple was built by Muslim artisans, the chief of which was Noor Mohammad and Dau from Fatehpur.
 Hanuman Seva Samiti manages the temple and fairs.
 There are many Dharamshala to stay here and many refreshments (restaurants) for eating and drinking.

 The Salasar Balaji Temple is located right in the middle of Salasar town.
 At present, the Salasar Hanuman Seva Samiti has made good arrangements for seeing the number of devotees growing.

 Shravan Shukla paksha Navami, Samvat 1811 – A miracle happened on Saturday.
 A Ginthala-Jat farmer from Asota village in Nagpur district was plowing his field.
 Suddenly, some rocky thing hit his plow and a buzzing sound was produced.
 He dug the soil of that place and found two idols soaked in mud.

 His wife reached there with food for him.
 The farmer showed the idol to his wife.
 She cleaned the idol with her sari (dress).
 This idol was of Lord Hanuman.
 He bowed his head with devotion and worshiped Lord Balaji.
 The news of the appearance of Lord Balaji spread to the village of Asota immediately.

 Read Also:- Most Tourist palaces in Churu Rajasthan